nih-cfde/icc-eval-core/README.md

 The automated steps in this repo are roughly as follows:

-1. _Ingest_
+1. _Gather_
-   1. Get _raw_ data from an external resource, either by scraping an HTML page, downloading and parsing a PDF or CSV, or making a request to an API.
+   1. Get _raw_ data from an external resource, e.g. scraping an HTML page, downloading/parsing a PDF/CSV, making a request to an API, etc.
    1. Save _raw_ data exactly as-is for provenance and caching.
    1. Collate most important information from _raw_ data into common high-level _output_ data format suited to making desired dashboard _pages_ and PDF _reports_.
    1. Repeat previous steps in order of dependency (e.g. opportunity number -> grant numbers) until all needed info is gathered.
 1. _Print_
    1. Run dashboard webapp.
-   1. Import _output_ data from _ingest_, and do some minimal final processing (e.g. combine journal info with each publication listing).
+   1. Import _output_ data from _gather_ step, and do some minimal final processing (e.g. combine journal info with each publication listing).
    1. Render select dashboard _pages_ (e.g. `/core-project/abc123`) to PDF _reports_.
-1. Deploy dashboard and PDFs to live, public web addresses.
+1. Deploy dashboard and PDFs to private web addresses.

 ## Repo content

 - `/app` - Dashboard webapp made with Vue.
   Also used for generating PDF reports.
   - `/public/pdfs` - Outputted PDF reports.
-- `/data` - All other functionality involving data (e.g. ingesting/collating/etc).
+- `/data` - All other functionality involving data.
   - `/api` - Types and functions for getting raw data from external APIs.
-  - `/raw` - Raw data gathered from external sources for provenance.
+  - `/raw` - Raw data gathered from external sources, for provenance.
-  - `/ingest` - Functions for scraping webpages and calling APIs, and collating that data into a common format.
+  - `/gather` - Functions for gathering data and putting it in a common format.
-  - `/output` - Collated data in format for making desired reports.
+  - `/output` - Gathered data in format for making desired reports.
   - `/print` - Functions specific to making printed reports.
   - `/util` - Small-scope general purpose functions.